Optimization using MATLAB

 hessgs = hessian(gs,x);

-Note that we have parametrized even c and a to show we can use the symbolic toolbox in a more general scenario where parameters can vary, but if one wants, one can fix it for some real value.
+Note that we have even parameterized $c$ and $a$ to demonstrate that we can use the symbolic toolbox in a more general scenario where parameters can vary.
+However, if desired, one can fix them to some real value.
+These symbolic expressions can be compared against the analytical expressions derived manually to ensure correctness.

-One way to check is to display the expression in the command line and verify by observing.
-Another way would be to run over several sample points and check as follows
+One way to check is to display the expression in the command line and verify it by observation.
+Another method would be to evaluate the expression at several sample points and check, as follows:

 % Sample checking over various values